GRANITO IS MORE THAN JUST COFFEE

 All of our producers are encouraged not only to grow coffee but also to process it so that they can capture more value from their labour.

-Our producers organize themselves into larger organizations, associations or cooperatives so that they can share strategic resources and process their own coffee without the need for a coyote.
+Our producers organize themselves into larger organizations, associations or cooperatives so that they can share strategic resources and process their own coffee without the need for middlemen or “coyotes”.

 Our export/import partners share our commitment to transparency and economic justice.
-They help us move our coffee from right from the coop in Guatemala to our roaster in Toronto.
+They help us move our coffee from the producers in Guatemala to our roasters in the US and Canada.

 We package our coffee in high-quality biodegradable material to minimize waste and ensure its freshness.